 Since the use of standards generally reflect the best experience of industry, researchers, consumers and regulators worldwide, and cover the common needs in a variety of countries, standards constitute one of the important basis for the removal of technical barriers to trade.

-The NSI has established 12 Technical Committees (TCs), to assist with the preparation, adoption, and publication of standards in accordance with the World Trade Oraganisation requirements.
+The NSI has established 16 Technical Committees (TCs), with 8 sub-committees, to assist with the preparation, adoption, and publication of standards in accordance with the World Trade Oraganisation requirements.

 TC 1: Technical Committee on Renewable Energy